fabio-d/minitel-native/rom-emulation/README.md

 * Philips Minitel 2 (NFZ 400) is supported by
   [`board_nfz330_nfz400`](board_nfz330_nfz400/).

-In alternative, if you do not have the adapter board at hand, or if you want to port the project to a new Minitel model (pull requests are welcome!), you might be able to build one yourself, as described in [`board_generic_diy`](board_generic_diy/).
+Alternatively, if you do not have the adapter board at hand, or if you want to port the project to a new Minitel model (pull requests are welcome!), you might be able to build one yourself, as described in [`board_generic_diy`](board_generic_diy/).